• How to create invoices for your limited company

 If you charge late penalty fees, add full details of this to your payment terms.

-How to create a VAT invoice
+How to create VAT invoices

 • Your VAT registration number